Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Experiments and Observations

 \subsection{Data and computation}

-In the computation that is described in the previous section, we used data from \cite{JS} containing the vertices of one polytrope for each maximal tropical type of dimension $3$ and $4$ up to the action of the symmetric group.
+In the computation that is described in this section, we used data from \cite{JS} containing the vertices of one polytrope for each maximal tropical type of dimension $3$ and $4$ up to the action of the symmetric group.
 The vertices of each polytrope were arranged to form a Kleene star and corresponding weight vector $\bf c$.
 The methods described in Section \ref{sec:methods} were then applied to obtain multivariate volume, Ehrhart, and $h^*$-polynomials for the corresponding tropical type.

-In order to verify our computational results, we independently computed the univariate volume, Ehrhart, and $h^*$-polynomials with respect to our input data and compared them with our multivariate results, as explained in \Cref{ex:vol_pol_2d,ex:ehr_pol_2d,ex:h*_pol_2d}.
 Our computations were performed on a desktop computer with a 3.6 GHz quad-core processor.
-On average, the running time was about 5 minutes for each volume polynomial, 0.15 seconds for each Ehrhart polynomial, and 0.73 seconds for each $h^*$-polynomial.
+On average, the running time was about 5 minutes for each 4-dimensional volume polynomial, 0.15 seconds for each Ehrhart polynomial, and 0.73 seconds for each $h^*$-polynomial.
 Parallelization is possible as the computations are independent for each tropical type.

+In order to verify our computational results, we independently computed the univariate volume and Ehrhart polynomials with respect to our input data and compared them with our multivariate results, as explained in \Cref{ex:vol_pol_2d,ex:ehr_pol_2d,ex:h*_pol_2d}.
+To check the $h^*$-polynomial of a representative polytrope, we attempted to compute its $h^*$-polynomial by computing its Ehrhart series with \texttt{Normaliz} and compared this with our multivariate $h^*$-polynomial evaluated at the corresponding weight vector.
+We attempted to perform this check on a cluster, capping the \texttt{Normaliz} computation of each polytrope's Ehrhart series at 10 minutes.
+We checked 1459 polytropes.
+For 670 of them, the \texttt{Normaliz} computation finished in under 10 minutes, and the $h^*$-polynomials matched.
+Checking the \texttt{Normaliz} computation for individual polytropes revealed that the Ehrhart series computation could take as long as 12 hours, in comparison to the 5 minutes required by our methods.